GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   1. Search for the email with the invitation link in your inbox.

-  ?> If you do not see the email in your inbox, check if it is the same email address you provided during sign up.
-If a spam filter or email rule moved the email, it might be in your other folders, Junk Email, Deleted Items or Archive folder.
+  ?> If you do not see this email in your inbox, check if it is the same email address you provided during sign up, and if a spam filter or email rule moved it to other folders, Junk Email, Deleted Items or Archive folder.

   2. Click **Accept invitation** and proceed with **Onboarding  to TechPass**.